TrueWinter/blog/_posts/2021-02-27-colour-based-on-ipv6-addresses.md

 I have an iptables rule to redirect all requests to this prefix to a Node.js app which checks the hostname and changes the displayed page accordingly.

-Here’s opening lyrics to Bohemian Rhapsody in blue on a cyan background.
+Here’s the opening lyrics to Bohemian Rhapsody in blue on a cyan background.

 ![Bohemian Rhapsody](/images/uploads/colour-based-on-ipv6-addresses-42bae6.png)

 Want to see that for yourself?
 It’s available at [2a0e:8f02:f019:101:555:ff:ff00:ff](http://[2a0e:8f02:f019:101:555:ff:ff00:ff]).
 The background colour is #00ffff and text colour is #0000ff.

 The source code for this project is available on GitHub at [https://github.com/AS211869/ipv6-colour](https://github.com/AS211869/ipv6-colour).